-SC 120 Introductory Sociology (SC 101)

-A description of the science of sociology; an analysis of interpersonal relations, of associations and social institutions, and of the way these affect one another and are affected by culture.
+SC 120 Introductory Sociology 5 credits A description of the science of sociology; an analysis of interpersonal relations, of associations and social institutions, and of the way these affect one another and are affected by culture.
 Correlates with PL 220.